jpuray/Calories-Prediction-Model/README.md

 }
 ```

-After testing various parameters, we found that an alpha of 9 and a max_iter of 5 produced the best results.
+After testing various parameters, we found that an `alpha` of 9 and a `max_iter` of 5 produced the best results.
 However, when calculating the RMSE on the training and testing data, we discovered that the Ridge Regression model did not perform as well as our linear regression model.
+With a **training RMSE of 693.19** and **testing RMSE of 637.73** our new model performed significantly worse than our previous one.
 Although it was more complex, the linear regression model with added features still outperformed it.
 Nonetheless, our final model was a significant improvement over the baseline as the RMSE was almost halved.